 The Independent School Entrance Exam is used for admission to private elementary and secondary schools throughout the United States.
 There are four levels of the test – Primary, Lower, Middle, and Upper – each used in the admissions processes for students of different grade levels.
 Each level of the test is taken by students representing a range of ages, with the Middle Level test taken by students applying into grades 7 and 8 the most common.
-Inspirica’s approach to the ISEE starts with the fact that a student’s experience with the test will vary significantly depending on their age, which means that the optimal course of preparation will vary as well.
-Your tutor will help determine the best way for your child to prepare and then use that plan to ensure that your child is in the best possible position going into test day.
+Inspirica’s approach to ISEE test prep starts with the fact that a student’s experience with the test will vary significantly depending on their age, which means that the optimal course of preparation will vary as well.
+Your tutor or instructors will help determine the best way for your child to prepare and then use that plan to ensure that your child is in the best possible position going into test day.

 Each of the Lower, Middle, and Upper Levels of the ISEE is composed of four multiple-choice sections followed by an essay prompt.
 The four multiple-choice sections are, in order, Verbal Reasoning, Quantitative Reasoning, Reading Comprehension, and Mathematics Achievement; the length of the sections, in terms of both the number of questions and amount of time allotted per section, differs significantly among the three levels.
 The Primary Level test is entirely distinct from the others, as it’s structured very differently and has several subtypes depending on the age of the student.
 Visit the ISEE’s website for detailed information on the level of the test that your child will be taking.